johann-DP/CRM/README.md

 python phase4v3.py --config config.yaml
 ```

+Set `stop_after_prep: true` in the configuration if you only wish to generate
+the cleaned dataset and exit before running the heavy dimensionality reduction
+steps.

 The recommended versions of the dependencies are listed in
 `requirements.txt` to ensure the same results can be reproduced later.